cloudmesh/cloudmesh-cc/MANUAL.md

 ### Option 2: Upload via `/docs`

-Navigate to `http://127.0.0.1:8000/docs` and use the POST Upload method
+Navigate to `http://127.0.0.1:8000/docs` and use the POST Upload method.

-Click `Try it out` and then enter `/tmp/workflow` in the directory field and then click Execute
+Click `Try it out` and then enter `/tmp/workflow` in the directory field and then click Execute.

 To run, navigate to homepage at `http://127.0.0.1:8000/` and click the workflow on the left side.
-Then click Run
+Then click Run.

 ### Option 3: Upload via the Python API

-We will use python requests to demonstrate this
+We will use python requests to demonstrate the upload of the workflow.

 ```python
 import requests